 The hemp plant is an incredible natural resource, full of beneficial compounds and minerals including specifically cannabidiol (CBD), which is fast becoming the new it product on the beauty market.
-Companies are recognising the incredible proponents of CBD and have begun touting it as the “new super oil” for a great number of uses - from anti-ageing to skin nutrition, and has even been shown to effectively treat acne.
+Companies are recognizing the incredible proponents of CBD and have begun touting it as the “new super oil” for a great number of uses - from anti-aging to skin nutrition and has even been shown to effectively treat acne.

 So what is it about hemp that people are only now cottoning on to?

 Throughout history, the cannabis plant has been used for all kinds of purposes.
 Our ancestors saw its potent therapeutic potential, using it for soothing skin, treating joint injuries, easing chronic pain, and is said to have been used in religious rituals for anointing those suffering from a diverse range of ailments.

 So what’s in it?